dknight212/dknight212.github.io/_posts/2019-08-05-coping-with-a-different-format-richmond-park-surveys.md

 ---
 layout: post
 title: Coping with a different format - Richmond Park Surveys
+feature: 20 Areas/29 Projects/31 Blog posts/assets/2019-08-05-fig1.png
+thumbnail: thumbnails/resized/f42023baeb6bf265acf068d3b3e31716_86cf658e.webp
 ---

 Well, it had to happen didn't it?
 The next traffic surveys, [a bunch of slightly dated Richmond Park data](https://www.whatdotheyknow.com/request/richmond_park_automatic_travel_c#outgoing-925111), use a different layout.
 So this brings forward what I was thought I was going to do anyway - have separate tables for each input type and then merge together into the main tables.
 It also allows me to introduce several other features of Power Query/M - fill-down and merge.
 This is necessarily a long read as it means revisiting steps that were covered in several previous posts.
 Still, the obstacle is the way!